MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-alerts-v0.md

 **`azureSubscription`** - **Azure Subscription**<br>
 Input alias: `ConnectedServiceName`. `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the Azure Resource Manager subscription.
+Selects the Azure Resource Manager subscription.

 **Note:** To configure new service connection, select the Azure subscription from the list and click `Authorize`.

-If your subscription is not listed or if you want to use an existing Service Principal, you can setup an Azure service connection using `Add` or `Manage` button.
+If your subscription is not listed or if you want to use an existing service principal, you can setup an Azure service connection using the `Add` or `Manage` button.
 <!-- :::editable-content-end::: -->
 <br>